Emery-S/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
+This analysis is review of the production data for the MechaCar prototypes

 ## Linear Regression to Predict MPG

 #### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?